PamixSun/pamixsun.github.io/about.md

 He was a research assistant with the Department of Electrical and Electronic Engineering, the University of Hong Kong, Hong Kong, from Oct 2016 to Jul 2017.
 He was a senior researcher with Guangzhou Shiyuan Electronics Ltd., Guangzhou from Oct.
 2017 to Aug.
 2018.
 He is currently a senior engineer with Baidu Inc.
-His research interests include medical image analysis, statistatistical signal processing, statistical learning theory and intelligent systems.
+His research interests include medical image analysis, statistical signal processing, statistical learning theory and intelligent systems.
 He is a reviewer of **MICCAI'18**.

 You can also find him on a variety of other places across the Internet: